u8-Salem/porymon-outdated-/README.md

 The current implementation of porymon is very much a work-in-progress and has several limitations that I hope to overcome eventually.

-- No compatability with vanilla pokeemerald or modified/outdated version
+- No compatability with modified/outdated version
-    - due to drastic differences between a vanilla pokeemerald project and an expansion project, porymon will not work with vanilla projects at the moment.
-I developed it for the expansion since that is what I use personally and for the debugging and testing features it provides.
-    - I hope to eventually support vanilla pokeemerald aswell but for now it will stay expansion only as I address more important matters
-    - Similarly, any project that differs substantially from an up-to-date expansion project *might* not work.
+    - Any project that differs substantially from an up-to-date expansion or vanilla project *might* not work.
 If in doubt, try it and see if it works.
     - Porymon was designed with customizability in mind.
 If you want to adapt it feel free to do so.

 - Porymon does **not** check the sanity of the provided data.